Zagora, Morocco

-Zagora (زاكورة) is a town located in the Draa River valley in the Moroccan region of Drâa-Tafilalet.
+Zagora (زاكورة) is a city located in the Draa River valley, it is the capital of Zagora Province, Drâa-Tafilalet region, Morocco.

 On the base of the Zagora Mountain the remains of an Almoravid fortress can still be seen.
 The exact location of the former Almoravid mosque is still a matter of dispute.
 Each year the moussem (festival) of the Sufi saint Moulay Abdelkader Jilali is celebrated at Zagora.

 Languages spoken in the city include Moroccan Arabic, Tachelhit and Tamazight.

 A sign at the town border states "Tombouctou 52 days", the supposed time it takes to get to Timbuktu, Mali on foot or camel.
 The original sign has been replaced by a mural painting.

 Climate

 Zagora has a hot desert climate (Köppen climate classification BWh).